openframeworks/ofBook/project_joel/chapter.md

 oF/openFrameworks-develop/examples/video/osxHighPerformanceVideoPlayerExample

-trying this now...

-builds with standard movie file in demo, fingers.mov
+Trying this now...builds with standard movie file in demo, fingers.mov.
+Now trying, Greenpeace.m4v - works great! audio back too...and pixel access!

-now trying, Greenpeace.m4v

-works great!

-audio back too...

-and pixel access!

 MOVED video file out of the folder for safety..

 copied in this: